SamyakJhaveri/spacetime-apps/README.md

 state of the world changes, those changes may need to propagate to all agents, and inconsistent changes made by different agents need to be resolved.
 Moreover, the appropriate semantics for resolving inconsistencies is highly dependent on what the logic of the application.

+## The Spacetime Framework
+The ‘Spacetime’ framework is a Global Object Tracking (GoT) framework that pushes the limits of distributed shared state.
+The GoT framework addresses the problem of object state synchronization among the components of a distributed application.
+It is an object-oriented programming model based on causal consistency with application-level conflict resolution strategies whose elements and interfaces mirror those found in decentralized version control systems: a version graph, working data, diffs, commit, checkout, fetch, push, and merge.
+Essentially, the Spacetime GoT model is Git, but for objects.